By Sol Gonzalez, on 28 April 2022

-You should also take into account factors related to the quality of the visit, such as duration or number of page views.
+It would be best if you also took into account factors related to the quality of the visit, such as duration or number of page views.

 1. Organic Traffic